Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 • Trouble concentrating or making decisions

-• Thoughts of self harm, death or suicide
+• Thoughts of wanting to escape, self-harm, or suicide

-Having an unsettled newborn may impact a dad’s mental health.
+Having an unsettled newborn impacts on all parents, but dads have a tendency to “fix” things and this can easily lead to feeling overwhelmed when a baby doesn’t settle.
 Sleep deprivation and hearing a baby’s frequent cry can cause distress.
-You may begin to ponder “why doesn’t my baby like me”? or “what am I doing wrong”?
-Men have a natural tendency to want to ‘fix’ things and it is not uncommon to become overwhelmed when trying to feed or settle an upset baby.
+You may begin to ponder “why doesn’t my baby like me?” or “what am I doing wrong?”

-Remember, it’s okay to place your baby safely in their cot or pram whilst you remove yourself from the situation and take a few deep breaths or seek some help from a family member, friend, GP or the ForWhen helpline.
+Remember, it’s okay to place your baby safely in their cot or pram while you remove yourself from the situation, take a few deep breaths or seek some help from a partner, family member or friend.

 Joy of fatherhood